by Jason Wasserman MD PhD FRCPC

 The diagnosis of nodular thyroid hyperplasia can be made after part or all of the thyroid gland is surgically removed and sent to a pathologist for examination.
 The examination involves looking at the thyroid gland with and without a microscope.
-When examined without a microscope, the thyroid gland looks larger than normal and light-coloured nodules can be seen replacing the normal dark brown thyroid tissue.
+When examined without a microscope, the thyroid gland looks larger than normal and light-colored nodules can be seen replacing the normal dark brown thyroid tissue.

 When examined under the microscope, nodular thyroid hyperplasia is made up of abnormal follicles that range in size from small to very large.
 The growth causes the thyroid gland to become divided into small round nodules.
 The follicular cells in these abnormal follicles look very similar to the follicular cells in the normal thyroid gland.